Classes with a picture icon have images on the class detail page

 Advanced You should have made several garments in various stitch patters and should comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking knitters.

-Travel and spending time in the natural world are two of the ways Denise is most inspired, and she recently visited Shetland and Scotland to delve further into the history of fine lace knitting.
+Travel and spending time in the natural world provide more inspiration; she recently visited Shetland and Scotland to delve further into the history of fine lace knitting.

 When not knitting, teaching, dyeing, or designing, Denise puts her pattern-seeking abilities to work solving cryptic crossword puzzles, and because no one can do just one thing, she also kayaks on lakes and streams near her eastern Oklahoma home.

 For more about Denise, go to lostcityknits.com.

 STITCHES East 2014 Classes